 Frequently Asked Questions About a P Card

 We covered a lot of information on purchasing cards and how they work.
-There are some questions that are asked more often than others, and we address those here.
-If you have any other questions, feel free to comment below and we will provide an answer.
+Some questions are asked more often than others, and we address those here.
+If you have any other questions, feel free to comment below, and we will provide an answer.

 Purchasing cards are meant to make B2Bs purchases while corporate cards are meant to make any other type of business purchases, such as travel, meals, and entertainment.
 Both fall under the umbrella of a commercial card and are types of charge cards.
 If you do obtain a corporate card, it’s important to set a corporate credit card policy.